dadahcr2/reference/_pages/chests.md

 #### Daily 10-Win Chest

 A streak of 10 cups will upgrade to a level 2 chest, and a 20 cup streak to level 3.
-The rewards are comparable to the following chests:
+The rewards are as follows:

 Level | Min 💰 | Min 💎 | Chest Parts
 :--: | :--: | :--: | :--